sonoluscharts/ScoreSyncFork/README.md

 3. Launch scoresync.exe.

-4. You will see "go to server https://~~~", open your blow it and scan the QR code with your device that has Sonolus installed to add it.
+4. You will see "go to server https://~~~", open your browser it and scan the QR code with your device that has Sonolus installed to add it.

 ## FAQ